openstf/stf/doc/API.md

       })

       if (!hasDevice) {
-        throw new Error('You are not owner')
+        console.log('You do not own that device')
+        return
       }

       return api.user.deleteUserDeviceBySerial({
         serial: serial
       }).then(function(res) {
         if (!res.obj.success) {
-          throw new Error('Could not disconnect to device') }
+          console.log('Could not disconnect')
+          return
+        }
         console.log('Device disconnected successfully!')
       })
   })